 Always keep a CTA above the fold so that everyone sees it and is encouraged to complete an action.
 Do not stuff your title tags with a lot of keywords as you might set the wrong expectations for your users.
 Ensure a seamless layout that allows easy navigation and better accessibility.
 Moreover, keep your website well-optimized for both desktops and mobile devices.
 Following the basics can you get you a lot ahead than you imagine so regularly analyze and optimize.

 Winning traffic is only half the battle.
 If you can convert your existing traffic into customers, that’s a drastic reduction in customer acquisition costs.
 Analyze and see what could be affecting your website conversion performance more and fix those first.
 Gradually, you may adopt more CRO strategies to push your conversion rate higher.

-There are a lot more CRO strategies that will bring impactful changes but the above-mentioned are some of the most common and best practices that’ll bring results in a short span.
+There are a lot more Conversion Rate Optimization strategies that will bring impactful changes but the above-mentioned conversion rate optimization checklist are some of the most common CRO best practices that’ll bring results in a short span.

 we love working alongside ambitious brands and people